 Andy has been a full time bagpipe instructor and performer in the Las Vegas area since 2010 and now teaches the art and lore of piping to students in southern Nevada and beyond.
 He has served as Pipe Major for the Las Vegas Pipe Band since 2007, and travels throughout the Western United States to teach, compete and perform.
-Since 2013 he has also served as an instructor at the United States School of Bagpiping and Drumming in Flagstaff, Arizona.
+Since 2013 he has also served as an instructor at the United States School of Bagpiping and Drumming in Flagstaff, Arizona and an instructor at the online bagpipe school The Piper's Dojo.